'Unprecedented' Hajj begins -- with 1,000 pilgrims, rather than the usual 2 million

 The Hajj is one of the biggest religious gatherings in the world.
 It occurs two months and 10 days after Ramadan ends, during the Islamic month of Dhul-Hijjah.

-A picture taken on July 26 shows the pillar at which Muslim pilgrims cast stones during a symbolic stoning of the devil, in the Mina neighborhood of Mecca.
+A picture taken on July 29, 2020 shows a pilgrim receiving water at the Grand Mosque complex in the holy city of Mecca.

 Stringer/AFP/Getty Images